When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Lana a Boy or Girl Name?

-Lana is a name most commonly given to girls.
+Lana is a name strictly given to girls.
 You would likely not run into a male with the name, and it has never been recorded in the top 1000 for newborn boys by the Social Security Administration.
+Its vowel-ending structure and “soft” meaning firmly place it in the feminine naming tradition.

 Variations of Lana